poVoq/conversejs-ubports/README.md

 [![OpenStore](https://open-store.io/badges/en_US.png)](https://open-store.io/app/conversejs.povoq)

 ## Known issues
-- Does not remember login credentials (server setting are saved but not visible).
+- Server setting are saved but are not visible on restart.
+- Automatic login can only be reset by using UT tweak tool (delete app data).
 - Participant list in multi-user-chats (MUCs) is very cramped on small screens.
   - This is a known issue of ConverseJS and is waiting for an upstream improvement.
 - XMPP account passwords are stored in plain-text in the qtwebview's sessionStorage (difficult to fix, help wanted).